 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute lists the power levels for the STA.
+This attribute lists the power levels for the STA.
 Each octet contains an integer representing a power level encoded as a 2's complement value in dBm, rounded to the nearest integer.
 If the Power Mode is automatic, the list contains only the minimum and the maximum power levels for the STA.
 If the Power Mode is fixed, the list contains one or more fixed power level settings available at this STA, arranged in increasing numerical order."

 ::= { dot11WNMDiagConfigProfReportEntry 8 }